JonnyPickard/create-component-template/README.md

 1. the location provided using the cli option `-c` or `--config` and *any* given filename
 2. in the root dir of the project under `cct.config`
-3. inside of the `package.json` under `cct.config`
+3. as part of the `package.json` file under `cct.config`

-Finally, if none of these options can be found it will default to using default templates.
+Finally, if none of these options are found it will default to using default templates.

 A config file should be structured like so: